-Just let World Mission Partners know which of these you would like to participate in and we will make all of the arrangements!
+Let World Mission Partners know which of these you would like to participate in and we will make all of the arrangements!
 Get creative!
 Do you have any ideas?
 Let us know!
-Doing these activities will be a wonder addition to a clinic.
+Doing these activities will be a wonderful addition to a clinic.
 It gives every member of your team a task and purpose!